 For instance, in the case of commenting on a blog, you’ll find that lots of traffic almost guarantees that someone will leave a comment.
-And, once the seal is broken, that one comment begets many more comments, in part because someone was brave enough to go first, but also because the comments take on a life of their own, fueling their own growth.
+And, once the seal is broken, that one comment begets many more comments, in part because someone was brave enough to go first, but also because the comments take on a life of their own, fuelling their own growth.
 And, if you’re going to take the time to comment, wouldn’t you be more inclined to do it on a site that you felt had a lot of visitors?
 That way, your brilliant remark gets more exposure.

-The next area to focus on is consistency.
+Another tip from our customer engagement tips is to focus on is consistency.
 We have a lot to learn from the publishing and broadcast world here.
 Magazines, radio, and TV stations learned long ago that, to build an engaged audience, you need consistency.
 Think back to a decade ago and imagine if you never really knew when or if the nightly news was going to be on TV.
 With regard to content, strive for constancy in when you post, what you talk about, and how you present it.

 To help, you may find this content matrix handy.
 In broad strokes, these are the four types of content on the web.
 And, your audience will rapidly deduce which of these four boxes your content falls into.
 It’s important to match the type of content you use with your objectives.

 Now, of course, good content will incorporate a little of each.
-But, it will be primarily known for delivering on one of these four categories, or perhaps a stable combination like The Daily Show in the US, which combines news and humor.
+But, it will be primarily known for delivering on one of these four categories, or perhaps a stable combination like The Daily Show in the US, which combines news and humour.

 Take the BBC, for example, they have content that spans all these categories.
-But, the reason I go there is because I see them as a source of news.
+But, the reason I go there is that I see them as a source of news.
 I go to The Oatmeal or The Onion to be amused.
 If these expectations are not met, consumers get confused and tend to move on.

-And, there’s one more area you can focus on to boost engagement and that’s ideas.
+And, there’s one more area you can focus on to boost engagement, and that’s ideas.
 People may feel one way or another about products, but they engage around ideas.
 Many brands have realized this and have elevated their messaging to a higher level to drive their engagement.

 Dove is one of the clearest examples of this with their campaign for real beauty.
 Based on insights from consumer research, they discovered that most of their prospects have a poor body image and that this topic was a very emotional one for them.
 It didn’t hurt that it also fits with a broader social undercurrent today.
 So, in 2004, Dove changed its brand messaging to focus on this issue.
 It’s been a great success, but, of course, it has also drawn some criticism.
 That happens whenever you stand for something.
 As Bill Bernbach famously said, “If you stand for something, there will be some people for you and some people against you.
 But, if you stand for nothing, there’ll be no one for you or against you.”